Generic name: lidocaine and tetracaine topical [ LYE-doe-kane-and-TET-ra-kane-TOP-i-kal ]

 a blood cell disorder called methemoglobinemia (in you or a family member);

 a genetic enzyme deficiency called glucose-6-phosphate dehydrogenase (G6PD) deficiency;

 a condition for which you take a heart rhythm medicine; or

 allergy to any other medicine used for anesthesia.

-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Never use this medicine in larger amounts, or for longer than prescribed.

 Do not take by mouth.
 Topical medicine is for use only on the skin.
 If this medicine gets in your mouth, nose, rectum, or vagina, rinse with water.

-For a cosmetic procedure, a healthcare professional or other care provider will apply lidocaine and tetracaine topical cream to your skin.
+For a cosmetic procedure, a healthcare professional or other care provider will apply this medicine to your skin.

 Wash your hands after applying a skin patch.

 After your prescribed amount of numbing time, remove the skin patch, then clean and disinfect the skin as recommended by your doctor.